Classical Electrodynamics of Extended Bodies

+While one can obtain $m_{\rm field}$ by extracting it from the self-field integral of Eq.~\ref{particleEqOfMotion1}, it is easier to use mass-energy equivalence from special relativity.
+The field energy (and hence $m_{\rm field}$) is given by\cite{jackson}

-where the fields are evaluated when the charge is isolated and at rest, and the integral is over all space; this integral is inversely proportional to the size of the object (this is easy to show, for example, for a sphere of charge)\cite{jackson,griffiths,yaghjian}.
-Therefore, this self-energy approaches infinity as one take the point charge limit, leading to the ``infinite self-energy'' problem.
-There is also the ``radiation reaction'', which is the remainder of the integral of the self fields after taking out the inertial contribution\footnote{Many authors include the contribution to the inertial mass in what they call the ``radiation reaction''\cite{yaghjian}}\cite{yaghjian,galley2010,forgacs2012,galley2012}.
-Physically, radiation carries momentum away as it exits an object; its associated field causes the charge to recoil (hence the name ``radiation reaction'').
+where the fields are evaluated when the charge is isolated and at rest, and the integral is over all space.
+This integral is linearly inversely proportional to the size of the object (this is easy to show, for example, for a sphere of charge)\cite{jackson,griffiths,yaghjian}.
+Therefore, this self-energy, and its associated inertial mass, approaches infinity as one takes the point charge limit, leading to the ``infinite self-energy'' problem\cite{feynman1963}.

+The radiation reaction (the recoil felt by the object due to momentum carried away by radiation) again, is what is left of the self-field integral after subtracting off the inertial contribution from $m_{\rm field}$:

+Note that the radiation reaction stays finite as the size of the charge approaches zero: the part of the self-field integral which approaches infinity can all be rolled into the mass.
 With the assumption that the integrated momenta are proportional to $\gamma \vec{v}$ (an assumption of sufficient rigidity), we may also now define masses for the different momenta as $\vec{p}_{\rm bare} = \gamma m_{\rm bare}\vec{v}$ and $\vec{p}_{\rm other} = \gamma m_{\rm other}\vec{v}$\footnote{Any required assumption of rigidity will necessarily be violated over short time-scales as changes in external forces propagate across the object; however, this assumption of rigidity is required to produce well-determined equations of motion, as will be discussed in more detail later.}.
 Replacing the momenta, extracting the contribution to the inertial mass from the self-field integrals, and rearranging Eq.~\ref{particleEqOfMotion1}, we obtain